The Corporate Tax Planning Law Review: Switzerland

 Foreign-source income is subject to corporate taxes if it is included in the legal entity's statutory financial statements, with the above-mentioned exception for income from foreign real estate, permanent establishments and business enterprises.

-As a rule, Swiss double tax treaties use the exemption method to eliminate international double taxation; however, the credit method is used for foreign-source dividends, interest and royalties.
+As a rule, Swiss DTTs use the exemption method to eliminate international double taxation; however, the credit method is used for foreign-source dividends, interest and royalties.

 Holding company regimes